browserslist/browserslist-example/README.md

 }
 ```

-And `postcss-preset-env` will compile it to:
+And `postcss-preset-env` will compile it for Edge 16:

 ```css
 .popup {